UBC-MDS/DSCI_532_GROUP_109/work_contract.md

 #### Flexibility
-- We agree to be flexible on working hours and meeting venues and believe that a combination of in-person meetings, online meetings and independent individual work will maximize productivity and quality of the project
+- We agree to be flexible on working hours and meeting venues and believe that an appropriate task-determined combination of in-person meetings, online meetings and independent individual work will maximize productivity and quality of the project

 - We agree that except in extenuating circumstances (e.g. personal/family emergencies), a minimum initial response time of four hours is expected for any Member requests of a non-urgent nature (i.e not related to a submission deadline on the same day)